 Consider an orbital equivalence

 such that its restriction to the interior of the Birkhoff section $B_1$ coincides with $h:\B_1\to\B_2$, as in the hypothesis of \ref{thm_fund_local}.
-Observe that if we replace the neighbourhoods $W_i$ by smaller neighbourhoods $W_i'\subset W_i$, then it is enough to prove the theorem for these new neighbourhoods.
+Observe that if we replace the neighborhoods $W_i$ by smaller neighborhoods $W_i'\subset W_i$, then it is enough to prove the theorem for these new neighborhoods.
 We will shrink the size of the $W_i$ several times in the course of the proof.
-Theorem \ref{thm_fund_local} relies in the following proposition.
+Theorem \ref{thm_fund_local} relies on the following proposition.